Welcome to today's edition of the Rush 24-7 podcast.

 He was very cooperative.

-He didn't tell officers who he was, he didn't ask for any special treatment.
+He didn't ask for any special treatment.

-The cops arrested Alicia Martin, 20 of Westland in the hotel room on a charge of prostitution.
+The cops arrested Alicia Martin, 20 of Westland, in the hotel room on a charge of prostitution.

 They confiscated a cell phone, laptop, and they went after the whore.

-They went after the whore this time.
+They went after the whore of his time?

-Normally our culture makes celebrities out of the whores.
+Normally, our culture makes celebrities out of the whores.

 They end up being invited on Donald Trump shows.